Jens Lehmann: 2007–08 season

 In the first league game of the 2007–08 season, Lehmann made a serious error after just 52 seconds, allowing David Healy to score for Fulham.
 However, Lehmann's blushes were spared late in the game as Arsenal won 2–1.
 In his second league match against Blackburn Rovers he fumbled a David Dunn shot to allow Blackburn to equalise, in a game that finished 1–1.
 On 24 August, the BBC reported that he returned to Germany to treat an Achilles tendon injury which he picked up during international duty against England, meaning Manuel Almunia took his place for Arsenal's third match.

 Lehmann subsequently had to wait nearly four months to make another competitive appearance for Arsenal, which came in their final Champions League group match against Steaua Bucharest.
 Nearly one month later, he played only his fifth competitive game of the season for Arsenal, against Burnley in the third round of the FA Cup; meanwhile third-choice goalkeeper Łukasz Fabiański was selected for the League Cup games.
-Lehmann expressed frustration at being number two to Manuel Almunia fearing it could cost him the number one jersey in the German national team for the European Championship 2008.
+Lehmann expressed frustration at being number two to Manuel Almunia fearing it could cost him the number one jersey in the Germany national team for Euro 2008.
 However, Arsenal manager Arsène Wenger described Lehmann's attitude as "super-professional".